owlbarn/tutorial/book/core-opt/README.md

 ## Interfacing to C Code

-We interface to C. It's common practice

-How NumPy and Julia interfaces

-The core operations are ndarray operation.

-The other, such as FFT, Linear Algebra, are explained in their respective chapter.

 ### Ndarray Operations

-N-dimensional array (ndarray) is the core data type of a numerical library.
+Despite the efficiency of OCaml, we rely on C implementation to deliver high performance for core functions.
+In the previous chapters in the Part I of this book, we have seen that how some of Owl modules, such as FFT and Linear Algebra, interface to existing C libraries.
+Optimising operations in these fields has been the classic topic of high performance computation for years, and thus there is no need to re-invent the wheels.
+We can directly interface to these libraries to provide good performance.

+Interfacing to high performance language is not uncommon practice among numerical libraries.
+If you look at the source code of [NumPy](https://github.com/numpy/numpy), more than 50% is C code.
+In [SciPy](https://github.com/scipy/scipy), the Fortran and C code takes up more than 40%.
+Even in [Julia](https://github.com/JuliaLang/julia), about 26% of its code is in C or C++, most of them in the core source code.

+Besides interfacing to existing libraries, we focus on implementing the core operations in the Ndarray modules with C code.
-As we have seen in the previous chapter
+As we have seen in the N-Dimensional Arrays chapter, the n-dimensional array module lies in the heart of Owl, and many other libraries.

-The internals about ndarray:
+NumPy library itself focus solely on providing a powerful ndarray module to the Python world.

-An ndarray is a container of items of the same type.
+A ndarray is a container of items of the same type.
 It consists of a contiguous block of memory, combined with an indexing scheme that maps N integers into the location of an item in the block.
 A stride indexing scheme can then be applied on this block of memory to access elements.
-Two widely used types of indexing schemes are *column-major* that is used in FORTRAN and *row-major* of C.
+Once converted properly to the C world, a ndarray can be effectively manipulated with normal C code.

-List the categories of operations that are optimised with C.
+Here we list the categories of operations that are optimised with C in Owl.
+Many operations are first implemented in OCaml but then updated to C driven by our practical experience and applications.

 - Math, including map, fold, cmp
 - Conv and pooling